-The VQoL_Child and VQoL_Young Person are self-report questionnaires developed to assess vision-related quality of life (VQoL) of children and young people aged 8-17 years with visual impairment or blindness, and may be used as complementary adjuncts to our functional vision instrument versions (the FVQ_Child and FVQ_Young Person).
+The VQoL_Child and VQoL_Young Person are self-report questionnaires developed to assess vision-related quality of life (VQoL) of children and young people aged 8-18 years with visual impairment or blindness, and may be used as complementary adjuncts to our functional vision instruments (the FVQ_Child and FVQ_Young Person).

 The VQoL_Child contains 20 items.